You’re building your email list, right?

 How to make a high quality checklist:

-Checklists are a great way of breaking down a process into concrete steps that your audience can follow with ease.
+Checklists break a process into clear steps your audience can follow.

-They are best used when you’re outlining a particular strategy or technique to your readers.
+They’re best when you’re outlining a specific strategy or technique.

 Probably something like this: